 Schedule 1, Line 13 - Health Savings Account Deduction

-- Information about HSA contributions is on Pub 4012 pages E-10 through E-14; more information is in Pub 969, Health Savings Accounts and other Tax-Favored Health Plans.
+- NTTC 4012 pages E-10 to 14 have information on HSA contributions; Pub 969, Health Savings Accounts and other Tax-Favored Health Plans has more.

-- HSA contributions can only be made if the taxpayer was covered by a high deductible health plan (HDHP).
-For 2024 the IRS defines a high deductible health plan as having a deductible of at least $1,600 for an individual or $3,200 for a family.
+- HSA contributions can only be made if the taxpayer was covered by a high-deductible health plan (HDHP), defined for 2025 as an individual deductible of $1,650+, or $3,300+ for a family.

-- Taxpayers covered by Medicare are not eligible to contribute to a HSA, even if they have an open HSA account.
-(They can continue to take distributions from that HSA account.
+- Taxpayers with Medicare are not eligible to contribute to a HSA, even if they have an open HSA.
+(They can continue to take distributions from that HSA.)

 - Enter the amount contributed to an HSA by the taxpayer in the first dollar amount field on the Form 8889 - Health Savings Account page [Deductions > Adjustments > Health Savings Account].

-- The taxpayer may provide Form 5498-SA, which shows the amount of contributions during the tax year.
-If they do not have this form, the taxpayer’s word is sufficient.
+- The taxpayer may provide Form 5498-SA, showing the contributions during the tax year.
+If they don’t have this form, the taxpayer’s word is sufficient.

-- Contributions designated for the tax year may be made as late as the April filing deadline.
+- Contributions for the tax year may be made as late as the spring filing deadline.

-- Note: Any contribution in excess of the amount allowed as a deduction is subject to a 6% additional tax, assessed on Form 5329, Part VII, which makes the return out-of-scope.
+- Note: Any contribution in excess of the maximum deduction is subject to a 6% additional tax, assessed on Form 5329, Part VII, which makes the return out-of-scope.

 - Amounts contributed by an employer are shown on the Form W-2 as code W in box 12.
 Information entered in the W-2 page in TaxSlayer is not displayed on the 8889-input page, which says “We will automatically pull your employer contributions from your W-2.
 DO NOT enter amounts from your W-2.”